a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Open a window.
 Hold modifier and double-click on a non-selected file icon.
 Verify that it highlights then unhighlights, and does not open.
   * Launch DeskTop.
 Open a window.
 Select a file icon.
 Wait a few seconds for the double-click timer to expire.
 Hold modifier and double-click the selected file icon.
 Verify that it unhighlights then highlights, and does not open.
   * Launch DeskTop.
 Open a volume window.
 Hold modifier, and drag-select icons in the window.
 Release the modifier.
 Verify that the volume icon is no longer selected.
 Click an empty area in the window to clear selection.
 Verify that the selection in the window clears, and that the volume icon becomes selected.

 * Launch DeskTop.
-Open a volume window with many icons.
-Click on a file icon to select it.
-Modifier-click the icon to deselect it.
-Drag-select on the desktop covering a large area.
-Verify that no file icons are erroneously painted.
-  * Launch DeskTop.
-Open a volume window with many icons.
-Modifier-click on a file icon to select it.
-Drag-select on the desktop covering a large area.
-Verify that no file icons are erroneously painted.

-* Launch DeskTop.
 Click on a volume icon.
 Hold Solid-Apple and click on a different volume icon.
 Verify that selection changes to the second icon.
 * Launch DeskTop.
 Open a volume containing files.
 Click on a file icon.
 Hold Solid-Apple and click on a different file icon.
 Verify that selection changes to the second icon.

 * Launch DeskTop.
 Open a volume window.
 Select an icon.
 Click in the header area (items/use/etc).
 Verify that selection is not cleared.

 * Launch DeskTop.
 Open a volume window.
-Click in the header area (items/use/etc).
-On the desktop, drag a selection rectangle around the window.
-Verify that nothing is selected, and that file icons don't paint onto the desktop.
-* Launch DeskTop.
-Open a volume window.
-Adjust the window so that the scrollbars are active.
-Scroll the window.
-On the desktop, drag a selection rectangle around the window.
-Verify that nothing is selected, and that file icons don't paint onto the desktop.
-* Launch DeskTop.
-Open a volume window.
 Adjust the window so it is small and roughly centered on the screen.
 In the middle of the window, start a drag-selection.
 Move the mouse cursor in circles around the outside of the window and within the window.
 Verify that one corner of the selection rectangle remains fixed where the drag-selection was started.
 * Launch DeskTop.
 Open a volume window with many items.
 Adjust the window so that the scrollbars are active.
-Drag an item slightly within the middle of the view, so that the scrollbars don't change.
+Drag a file icon slightly within the middle of the view, so that the scrollbars don't change.
 Verify that the scrollbars don't repaint/flicker.

 * Launch DeskTop.
 Open a window with only one icon.
 Drag icon so name is to left of window bounds.
 Ensure icon name renders.

 * Launch DeskTop.
 Open a volume window with icons.
 Drag leftmost icon to the left to make horizontal scrollbar activate.
 Click horizontal scrollbar so viewport shifts left.
 Verify dragged icon still renders.
 * Launch DeskTop.
 Open a volume window with icons.
 Drag leftmost icon to the left to make horizontal scrollbar activate.
 Click horizontal scrollbar so viewport shifts left.
-Drag window to the right so it overlaps desktop icons.
+Move window to the right so it overlaps desktop icons.
 Verify DeskTop doesn't lock up.
 * Launch DeskTop.
 Open a volume window with icons.
 Resize the window so that the horizontal scrollbar is active.
-Drag the window so the left edge of the scrollbar thumb is offscreen to the left.
+Move the window so the left edge of the scrollbar thumb is offscreen to the left.
 Click on the right arrow, and verify that the window scrolls correctly.
 Repeat for the page right region.

 * Launch DeskTop.
 Open a volume window with icons.
-Drag window so only header is visible.
+Move window so only header is visible.
 Verify that DeskTop doesn't render garbage or lock up.

 * Launch DeskTop.
 Open two volume windows with icons.
-Drag top window down so only header is visible.
+Move top window down so only header is visible.
 Click on other window to activate it.
 Verify that the window header does not disappear.

 * Launch DeskTop.
 Open a window with a single icon.
 Move the icon so it overlaps the left edge of the window.
 Verify scrollbar appears.
 Hold scroll arrow.
 Verify icon scrolls into view, and eventually the scrollbar deactivates.
 Repeat with right edge.
 * Launch DeskTop.
 Open a window with 11-15 icons.
 Verify scrollbars are not active.